rhinstaller/anaconda/tests/README.rst

 Security precautions for testing RHEL
 -------------------------------------

-Changing workflow file by attacker
-__________________________________

-Because test description is part of the repository, attackers may change workflow files by creating PR to do their malicious attack.
-Because of that we are using ``pull_request_target`` instead of ``pull_request`` trigger.
-The main difference is that ``pull_request_target`` will run your PR tests on the target branch not on your PR branch.
-So workflow configuration has to be merged first to apply workflow changes.
-This has to be set on all workflow files in all branches, otherwise attackers could change existing workflow files to use our runners even for branches where they are not normally used.
-Unfortunately, self-hosted runners can’t be bound to the branch, they are bound to the repo.
+Beware of the ``pull_request_target``
+_____________________________________

+For many reasons, we are using ``pull_request_trigger`` in our workflows, however, this trigger is not secure in some scenarios.
+See `GitHub documentation`_ for more information.
+We need to make sure that this trigger is not executed on an unsafe code.

+The main issue starts with running these on checkout code from PR.
+In this case, the attacker has a free hand to change our code, do a release, or use our self-hosted runners.

+As the first line of defense, we are not running automatically any workflows on a pull request from external contributors and each test run have to be manually approved by developer.

 How can I change the workflow
 _____________________________

-Due to our hardening it’s not possible to just create PR and see the result of your change on the PR checks tab.
-You have to create PR on your fork branch which has the updated workflow.
+It depends on a `GitHub trigger`_ used by the workflow.
+However, if it is not possible to create a PR and see your changes, you can create PR on your fork branch which has the updated workflow.
 I would recommend you to create a test organization for this and avoid creating a new account.

 Similar situation works even for workflow to automatically update our containers.